abhinaba-ghosh/cypress-react-selector/README.md

 _cypress-react-selector_ is lightweight plugin to help you to locate web elements in your REACT app using components, props and states.

+Internally, cypress-react-selector uses a library called [resq](https://github.com/baruchvlz/resq) to query React's VirtualDOM in order to retrieve the nodes.

 ## Install and configure

 ### Add as a dependency: